eoinoconnell04/twitter_coronavirus/README.md

 # Coronavirus twitter analysis

 In this project, I will work with a data set of all geotagged tweets from 2020, and generate some plots to analyze the data.
 Initially, the two things that I will analyze will be the number of mentions of "coronavirus" accross different languages, and also the distrubtion accross different countries.
+Then, I will create the framework to create charts with a wider range of hashtags to see their frequency over time.

 ## Mapping